 This is a product review.
-It’s biased – but mainly because I’m an actual customer of GoDaddy in addition to other hosting companies.
+It’s biased – but mainly because I’m an actual customer of GoDaddy (and consultant to a client who uses it) in addition to other hosting companies.

-GoDaddy is certainly the market leader in domains – and trying to be in web hosting.
+GoDaddy is certainly the market leader in domains.
+They are trying to be the leader in hosting and all business services.

-Are they just the right WordPress Hosting Tool to build a better blog?
+Are they the right WordPress Hosting Tool to build a better blog / website?

 Here’s 7 Pros and 7 Cons of using GoDaddy to host your WordPress blog…